HYP3R lands $17 million to geofence the world, including moving targets

 So what is HYP3R, and how does it work?

 “HYP3R is being used by advertising partners and brand marketers to reach new and retain existing customers,” CEO and cofounder Carlos Garcia told me.
-“First, we enable companies to reach their highest value customers with marketing opportunities that are welcomed by consumers.
+“First, we enable companies to reach their highest-value customers with marketing opportunities that are welcomed by consumers.
 This is done by leveraging location data from hotels and retail locations around the globe.
 Second, we make it very easy for brands to connect with shoppers and guests while they are on location — reaching out to them, building relationships with them, and sharing content from brand ambassadors.
 Research shows that customers are much more likely to purchase from brands that engage with them through social channels than those that don’t.”

 While that sounds like the traditional use of location-based marketing, HYP3R has other tricks up its sleeve.
 Where it becomes particularly useful is when the platform provides users with data on where existing customers may be migrating to competitive businesses.
 And it can be help identify a company‘s highest-value consumers.